 Some parents of children with epilepsy are skeptical of the ketogenic diet when they first hear about it.
 A diet that can control epilepsy and stop seizures without any medication?
 It almost sounds like a scam.

 But the ketogenic diet is real and legitimate.
-It works very well in many people.
 The catch is that it's extremely demanding and difficult to follow.
 In fact, it is so difficult to follow that most doctors recommend it only for people who haven't been able to control their seizures with medicine.

 What Is the Ketogenic Diet for Epilepsy?